lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/pages/Room.tsx`
   - The top header bar uses `bg-black/90` with a subtle blur/shadow so the compete background art shows through while keeping enough contrast for the white text and counters.
 Preserve this surface when adjusting header spacing or adding buttons to maintain readability.

+### Compete Lobby Timer & Range Alignment (2025-10-31)

+- **Component**: `src/pages/Room.tsx`
+  - Round Timer and Year Range cards now keep their values inline with the section titles.
+Use the existing `flex` wrappers that push the value group with `ml-auto` so any future controls stay right-aligned without wrapping beneath the heading.

   - The post-game chat uses the same rounded card container and cyan-accented input as the lobby/round panels, clarifying the entry field against the dark results backdrop.
   - Keep the wrapper classes (`rounded-2xl border-white/15 bg-[#2a2a2a] shadow-[0_-6px_16px_rgba(0,0,0,0.28)]`) if additional controls (emoji picker, attachments) are added so the card footprint remains consistent across compete chat surfaces.

+### Compete Lobby Share Link (2025-10-31)

+- **Component**: `src/pages/Room.tsx`
+  - The "Invite Your Friends" accordion now shows an additional line under the room code with a clipboard-only "link" action instead of the raw URL.
+It reuses `updateShareInviteUrl()` to keep the copied value current whenever the invite token changes.

+### Compete Lobby Invite List Simplification (2025-10-31)

+- **Component**: `src/pages/Room.tsx`
+  - Hosts no longer see a separate "Pending Invites" block after sending friend invites.
+Each invited friend keeps the inline **Invited** tag beside their name, so the extra list and cancel button were removed from the accordion content.

+### Compete Lobby Friend Sync (2025-10-31)

+- **Component**: `src/pages/Room.tsx`
+  - The invite card now listens for the `gh:friends:added` / `gh:friends:removed` events emitted by the Manage Friends modal.
+Whenever the modal closes or a realtime change fires, the lobby reloads the host's friend list so the "View Friends" list stays in sync without a manual refresh.

+### Compete Round Results Player Avatars (2025-10-31)

+- **Component**: `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`
+  - Round results now reuse the lobby roster logic to fetch and cache peer avatars. `combinedPeers` prefers any avatar supplied by the PartyKit peer payload, then falls back to a local cache built via `fetchAvatarUrlsForUserIds`, and finally to initials when nothing resolves.
+  - The component keeps a local `avatarUrls` state keyed by Supabase profile `userId`.
+On every render it checks for missing IDs and runs the Supabase-backed loader, then merges results into the peer profile cache so future screens benefit from the resolved avatars.
+  - Map markers, leaderboard rows, and player cards automatically receive the enriched `avatarUrl` because they all read from the shared `combinedPeers` array.
+When introducing new peer surfaces, prefer this array instead of re-querying profiles so we avoid redundant network calls.

 ### Final Results Desktop Layout (2025-10-30)